 The larval stage of wireworm can last for up to 4 years so treatment is only reliant on the temperature of the soil.

-Biological control with parasitic nematodes Heterorhabditis bacteriophora, microscopic beneficial nematodes (eel worms) which are watered into the soil.
+Biological control with parasitic nematodes, either Heterorhabditis bacteriophora or the mix sold as Fruit & Veg nematodes.
+Microscopic beneficial nematodes (eel worms) are watered into the soil.
 They enter the larvae and poison them so that they will die within a few days.
 The soil needs to be above 10°C for the nematodes to survive so people tend to use them at harvest time when they find they have a problem or in the spring before the growing season starts.